freecityhacks/fch-docs/GOVERNANCE.md

 ### Sponsor

-To form a new Free City Hacks project or team, we require a sponsor to support the creation of the new project.
+To form a new Yonder Hacks project or team, we require a sponsor to support the creation of the new project.
 A sponsor can be a project lead or committer of a mature project, a member of the Steering Committee or the community manager.
 This ensures that a distinguished community member supports the idea behind the project and is responsible to find an appropriate mentor for the project.

 ## Making Contributions

-Making contributions in Free City Hacks follows the conventions as they are known in the Linux Kernel community.
+Making contributions in Yonder Hacks follows the conventions as they are known in the Linux Kernel community.
 In summary, contributions are made through pull requests that are reviewed by the community.
-Free City Hacks does not require community members to sign contribution or committer agreements.
+Yonder Hacks does not require community members to sign contribution or committer agreements.

-More information on making contributions can be found [here](https://github.com/freecityhacks/fch-docs/blob/master/CONTRIBUTORS_GUIDE.md)
+More information on making contributions can be found [here](https://github.com/yonderhacks/yh-docs/blob/master/CONTRIBUTORS_GUIDE.md)

 ## Elections and Formal Votes